 As the disease advances, its symptoms become more pronounced. “[Patients] get tightness in the calves and hamstrings, the chest, and the front of the hips, which makes them more and more hunched,” Dr Tan said.

 Patients may walk more slowly, with their steps getting smaller and smaller until they are only shuffling.

 Patients may also experience what is known as freezing, where they feel as if their feet are glued to the floor.
 When those symptoms appear, their carers or therapists can look to aids such as a walking stick with a light, or floor markers, to point patients to the next step to take, or music to provide a rhythm for a regular walking pace.

 Patients may also experience swallowing and speech difficulties, and so might require the services of an occupational and/or speech therapist.

 Parkinson’s disease is caused by a loss of nerve cells in the part of the brain called the substantia nigra which results in a reduction in a chemical called dopamine in the brain.
 Dopamine plays a key role in regulating movement.

 “What causes the death of these cells?
 People believe that there are multiple causes such as environmental, genetic and oxidative stress.
 We can’t find a definite cause, but what is known is that age is a risk factor,” Dr Lim said.

 In Singapore, Parkinson’s affects three in every 1,000 people over the age of 50 – usually between 50 and 60.
 It can also hit younger people, but early onset of the disease is rare, she added.

-Caring for a Parkinson’s disease patient
+Caring for a loved one with Parkinson’s